-Iowa (25-13) had its NCAA tournament bubble burst Selection Sunday but gained valuable experience by playing five more games.
+Iowa (25-13, 9-9 Big Ten) had its bubble burst Selection Sunday but gained valuable experience by playing five more games.
 Senior swingman Eric May departs, but everyone else should be back, and the Hawkeyes should go dancing next season, for the first time since 2006.

 "There’s just no substitute for experience," McCaffery said.
 "Come to Madison Square Garden, the greatest venue in sports, and play twice against two really good teams, win one, lose one, learn from that -- it can only make us better."